WHEATON SPRINGS 2023

 One of the oldest traditional crafts in human history, discover various cutting techniques and styles of woodcarving demonstrated by local artists Hop Edwards & Ray Yoast.

-Create a fused glass magnet or pendant, beginning with a 2″ x 2″ inch pre-fused glass blank.
+Create a fused glass project of your choice starting with a pre-fused glass blank.
 Using small pre-cut pieces of glass and an assortment of accessory glass, including frit and stringers, create a design to be tack fused.
 After firing your fused glass, our artists will glue a bail or a magnet to the back, depending on your project choice.
-In one week, completed glass magnets and pendants will be ready to pick up or ship (for a fee).
-This glass fusing activity has a discounted fee of $10 per piece.
+In one week, completed projects will be ready to pick up or ship (for a fee).
+This glass fusing activity has a discounted fee of $10 per magnet/pendant and $20 per suncatcher.

 Food Vendors